LukeZurg22/SKSSL/SKSSL/DOCUMENTATION/0_SETUP.md

         {
             UseECS = <bool>,    // Toggles ECS.
 Defaults to "true" GumFile = <string>, // "<name>.gumx" Defaults to "" (ignored)
-            ContentLoader = new <Type of GameContentLoader>(), // Content loader.
+            ContentLoader = new <Type of PrototypeLoader>(), // Content loader.
 Defaults to YamlLoader.
             //...
             //etc.
         };